mikeontiveros/trouble/README.md

 * A player may use his turn to advance pieces within his finish lane.

 * If a player cannot make a move given what he has rolled, he forfeits that turn.

+* A player may choose to forfeit his turn even if at least one of his pieces is eligible to advance.

 * A player gets another turn after rolling a six, even if he is unable to play the six he just rolled.